Arbitration is an alternative method of dispute resolution whereby parties agree to submit their dispute to an arbitral tribunal.

 An arbitral award is not enforceable, that is, notimperium : if a party is reluctant to execute the arbitral award, a procedure ofexequatur must be triggered (1487 CPC) by the most diligent party.

-This exequatur is in principle before the judge of the execution of the Court of High Instance in the jurisdiction of which the award was made (1487 CPC): it is therefore not necessarily the TGI of Paris…
+This exequatur is in principle before the judge of the execution of the Court of High Instance in the jurisdiction of which the award was made (1487 CPC): this one is not necessarily the TGI of Paris ...

 What we have just said is especially relevant between French because, as you will have noticed, I have not cited any treaty or any international convention ...
 But fortunately, I will write an article about international arbitration.